|

 Claude and I were in Sam’s Club the other day and saw a boy, about 10 years old, and his mom.
 The boy, sniffing and wheezing, looked longingly at the end-cap display of candies.

+He asked mom to buy them.
+She said yes.
+The genuine smile of happiness on the boy’s face was huge.
+He felt happy.
+Thinking to myself of the labeled many ingredients like refined sugar and high fructose corn syrup, that his happiness was unknowingly about ingredients that, for him, were toxic.
+Let us be a model for our children.
+Let us teach them through our food choices, and reading labels, to avoid poison in our foods.
+And that will keep us healthier for longer, for our children - and keep them healthier, too.
 What started out as a routine visit to Sam's Club turned into a great sharing of life and love with someone I met there.
 How can you best use your down time to truly relax and renew?
 Is your down time a dose of sanity or a mind-numbing escape?
 Here are some ideas...
 It is important for the dentist to understand that beauty is a high priority -- often the highest priority -- for the patient.
 I'll be leaving on a jet plane.
 It's been a great experience, being a Texas girl who practices orthodontics in beautiful Abu Dhabi, in the United Arab Emirates.
 What's it like commuting 8,000 miles to work?
 What have I learned?
 Has this experience changed my worldview?
 Are you a dentist?
 Do you know what it takes to be a really GREAT dentist?
 Is it having excellent skills?
 Better equipment?
 A super income?
 The answer -- and the secret to professional satisfaction -- might surprise you.
 Making the right, simple, tiny little decisions will greatly improve your life.
 This is true, whether you're a dentist, or in any other business or profession.
 There are some important "blocks" to use when you build the foundations of both your dental practice and your life.
 The quality of those building blocks will determine the quality of what's built upon them.

 Dr Chris BakerAmerica's most-trusted teacher of orthodontic continuing education, Dr. Chris Baker has practiced and taught for more than 30 years, and is a current or former faculty member of three U.S. dental schools.
 She is a pediatric dentist, author, blogger, dental practice consultant, and mentor.
 Dr. Chris is also Past President and Senior Instructor of the American Orthodontic Society.
 She is based in Texas, USA, but lectures around the world.
 Categories